amarula/dyndesign/README.rst

 Safezone Context Manager
 ------------------------

-Any function or method (including dynamic methods) can be invoked from a ``safezone`` context manager to suppress the possible exceptions (raised if the function or method is missing at runtime), and optionally to call a fallback function/method.
-If no function name is passed as argument of the context manager, each function in the safe zone is protected; if any function name(s) is passed, the protection is restricted to the functions having that/those name(s).
+Any function or method that may or may not exist at runtime (e.g., methods of merged classes) can be invoked from Context Manager ``safezone`` in order to suppress the possible exceptions raised if the function or method is missing.
+Optionally, a fallback function/method can be also passed.
+If no function name(s) is passed as argument of ``safezone``, then each function in the safe zone's code is protected; if any function name(s) is passed, the protection is restricted to the functions having that/those name(s).
 For example, ``safezone`` can be used to safely call functions that may or may not be missing:

 .. code:: python